GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

         > **NOTE:** For simplicity purposes, the article content is retrieved directly from Azure Search.
 However, in a production scenario, Azure Search would only work as the index and the full article would be retrieved from Cosmos DB.

-    * To do a generic search
+    * Add the Search method to do a generic search.

         ``` csharp
         public async Task<SearchResult> Search(string text)